JakeAve/scripture-ref/readme.md

 ### `findRef(input: string, options): ReferenceMatch[]`

 Given an input string, finds a list of `ReferenceMatch` objects.
 The matched substring is contained the `match` field.
-Leveraging the "volume" or "books" options greatly enhances the efficiency.
+Leveraging the "volumes" or "books" options greatly enhances the efficiency.

 ```typescript